Meet Ms. R

 She relaxed more, and her body began to bend towards me.

-A shine began coming through her eyes.
+I told her she will be fine and a shine began coming through her eyes.

 She shared more of what was going on in her life, in detail; as she talked, I took her picture.